pondrejk/dizzer/chap3-vis_challenges.md

 To consume raster tiles, the client mapping library (say Leaflet.js), based on initial parameters ( viewport size, initial coordinates of the central point and the zoom level, requests the tiles that are needed from the tile server.
 User interactions like pan and zoom trigger requests for additional tiles.
 The tiling keeps the amount of transferred data at bounded and predictable levels.
 On the flip side, the tiles being plain raster images have no concept of what data they display — feature rich tiles have the same storage size as the "empty" tiles (e.g. single-color ocean areas).
 Furthermore, tiles for the feature-empty areas need to be generated for all zoom levels the map supports.

 There are several tools generate raster tiles form any source spatial data (Mapnik is the most used open source engine to do that).
-Styling the data and rendering the tiles is the first step in the process, which is not very flexible when there is a need to recreate tiles based on changing data (tile caching servers aim to ease the need for tile recreation TODO true?).
-Client is merely a consumer of the tiles that are not easily adjustable to client-specific needs, for example translation of labels based on browser locale is not possible unless there is a parallel language-specific version pre-rendered on the server.
+Styling the data and rendering the tiles is the first step in the process, which is not very flexible when there is a need to recreate tiles based on changing data.
+Client is merely a consumer of the tiles that are not easily adjustable to client-specific needs -- for example translation of labels based on browser locale is not possible unless there is a parallel language-specific version pre-rendered on the server.

 From the cartographic point of view, the raster tile technology brings several specifics.
 Fixed tile size means discrete zoom steps we discussed earlier.
 The cartographic decisions regarding the map appearance are done at the side of the tile provider.
 For client-based thematic mapping, the tiles are mainly used as a base map from an external source that is beyond cartographer's control^[That is if we exclude hacking with CSS and Canvas filters like in <http://humangeo.github.io/leaflet-tilefilter/demo.html>].
 Mapping libraries natively allow for SVG and Canvas overlays for custom data, the mapmaker's task is to select a base map from wide array of providers^[For continuously updated overview see <https://leaflet-extras.github.io/leaflet-providers/preview/>] that fits the theme with the style and information content and doesn't clash too much with the overlaid data.